-The Library’s Office of Scholarly Communication Services helps scholars use, create, and publish scholarship in ways that promote its dissemination, accessibility, and impact—while also helping researchers navigate a changing scholarly publishing landscape.
+The UC Berkeley Library Office of Scholarly Communication Services (OSCS) helps scholars navigate the shifting publishing, intellectual property, and information policy landscapes in ways that promote research dissemination, accessibility, and impact.

 Areas of Expertise